rustanigans/num_bound/README.md

 # num_bound

-Trait that adds a bound function.
+Trait that adds a bound function enabling to restrict a number to a range.

-Automatically implemented for anything that is `Ord`
+Automatically implemented for anything that implements std trait `Ord`.

 ## Usage
 `bound(&self, lower: &Self, upper: &Self) -> &Self`